se-edu/se-book/designPatterns/command/what/text.md

 **Problem**

-It is preferable that some part of the code executes these commands without having to know each command type. %%&nbsp;e.g., there can be a `CommandQueue` object that is responsible for queuing commands and executing them without knowledge of what each command does.%%
+It is preferable that some part of the code executes these commands without having to know each command type. %%e.g., there can be a `CommandQueue` object that is responsible for queuing commands and executing them without knowledge of what each command does.%%

 **Solution**